RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 ### Rescan Individual Folders

 You can now rescan individual folders.
-To Rescan a folder, right click on it and click **Archive**
+To Rescan a folder, right click on it and click **Rescan**

 ### Archive Folders

-Archiving folders prevents them from being scanned for new images when you perform a rescan or a rebuild.
-This makes it faster to scan your new images.
-To archive a folder, right click on it and click **Archive**, or **Archive Tree**.
-The second option will archive the folder all all it's scanned children (folders that haven't been scanned yet won't be affected).
-You can Unarchive a folder as well.
+Archiving a folder excludes it from being scanned for new images during a rescan or rebuild, helping speed up the process.

+To archive a folder, right-click on it and select **Archive** or **Archive Tree**.
+The Archive Tree option will archive the selected folder along with all of its subfolders, while Archive will archive only the selected folder.

+You can also unarchive a folder at any time.

+Archived folders are indicated by an opaque lock icon on the right.

 ### Multi-select